-How to Cite a Video on YouTube in Chicago/Turabian
+How to Cite a YouTube Video in Chicago/Turabian

 Citing a YouTube video in Chicago/Turabian is much like citing other multimedia.
 In this guide, you’ll find more on how to create a Chicago YouTube citation in notes and bibliography and author-date styles, all according to the latest standards.